abhilashsanne/Nunit_CShaprp_CheatSheet/README.md

 It has collection of most important attributes and assertions in Nunit along with comments on usage and best practices.

-Hope it save you the trouble of having to browse through various links in Google or go through the whole Nunit documentation.
+Hope it saves you the trouble of having to browse through various links in Google or go through the whole Nunit documentation.

+Prerequisites:
+-	Visual Studio 2012 or later versions installed
+-	Nunit VS adapter installed
+-	Knowledge on Unit Testing and Test Methods
+-	Basic familiarity with Nunit